ericblam/ericblam.github.io/_posts/2016-08-23-Life_Goes_On.md

   <li>Camped in Olympic National Park by Crescent Lake</li>
 </ul>

 <p>The summer was fantastic.
 Aside from work, I was able to get a bit of dancing in (admittedly only toward the end but it helped me improve a lot) and push out a ton of photos.
-Though I took around 6000 photos this summer (rivals last year's 6400), I cut that down to a whopping 910 (vs 725 last year).
+Though I took a bit over 5800 photos this summer (rivals last year's 6400), I cut that down to a whopping 910 (vs 725 last year).
 I was quite proud of a fair amount of the photos that I had taken.
 Most of the photos that I had in this post were taken by me (the only exceptions are the rafting photo and the photo at Goat Lake).</p>

 <div class="row">
   <div class="col-sm-4">